 - What depth of seat pan fits you best.

 - Operatory ergonomic modifications to prevent back pain.

 You’ll have access to my DENTAL STOOL CUSTOM FITTING PORTAL, where you can select your stool based on your lumbar curvature, gender, height, body frame and disc health.
 You’ll even find specific adjustment guidelines for certain stools based on your lumbar curvature!
 Here is a sample of the format in the Dental Stool Custom Fitting Guide:

-ONLINE CE VIDEO COURSE:
+YOUR FIRST ONLINE CE VIDEO COURSE: